Presidents since 1912

 Originally from St. Denis, Saskatchewan, Wilfrid Denis holds a doctorate in sociology and has a career as a professor at the University of Saskatchewan in Saskatoon.
 Interested in the development of the Fransaskois community, he focuses his research on the rights of linguistic minorities in Canada.
 Wilfrid Denis is mainly involved in the Fransaskois community through research and the writing of reports and analytical studies.

 As vice-president of the ACF and community MNA for Saskatoon, he was called upon to take over the presidency when Jeannie Baudais resigned, who then entered provincial politics.
 Wilfrid Denis served as interim president of the ACF until the 2003 election.
-His term was marked by an exploratory mission on the treatment and conditions of linguistic minorities elsewhere.
+His term was marked by an exploratory mission on the treatment of linguistic minorities elsewhere in the world.
 Wilfrid Denis chairs the work of the Commission on Inclusion in the Fransaskois community and ensures the participation of the university community in this process.

 MARIE-FRANCE KENNY